ultimate271/notes/martin/storm01Prologue01.md

 fires, jumping the ringwall, and trampling down tents.
 With all the confusion, it might be hours before anyone noticed that fourteen brothers were missing.

+### The reasoning behind bringing fourteen in their plan.
+About Small Paul and Dirk and Softfoot
 Lark had wanted to bring in twice that number, but what could you expect from some stupid fishbreath Sisterman?
 Whisper a word in the wrong ear and before you knew it you’d be short a head.
 No, fourteen was a good number, enough to do